 Biography

 Kylie Heidenheimer (b.
-Gainesville, Florida) interweaves density and atmosphere in her abstract paintings.
-Infinities and immediacies come into being, each bringing out qualities and facets of the other.
-Heidenheimer earned a BFA from Washington University in St. Louis and an MFA from Hunter College.
-Her work has been the subject of solo exhibitions at Gallery 532 Thomas Jaeckel, NYC, Galerie Gris, Hudson, NY, Ohio Northern University, The Italian Academy at Columbia University, NYC and J.C.
+Gainesville, Florida) utilizes abstract density and atmosphere in her paintings.
+She has a BFA from Washington University in St. Louis and an MFA from CUNY/ Hunter College.
+Heidenheimer's work has been the subject of solo exhibitions at Galerie Gris, Hudson, NY; Thomas Jaeckel Gallery, NYC; Ohio Northern University, Ada, OH; The Italian Academy at Columbia University, NYC and J.C.
 Flowers, NYC.
-She has participated in group exhibitions at Private Public Gallery, Hudson, NY, Zürcher Gallery, NYC, 56 Henry, NYC (organized by Joanne Greenbaum), Waterhouse & Dodd Gallery, NYC, O’Flaherty’s, NYC, UT Knoxville, TN and the Irwin J. Miller School of Architecture, Columbus, IN.
+She has participated in group exhibitions at Private Public Gallery, Hudson, NY; Icebox4, Brooklyn; Zürcher Gallery, NYC; 56 Henry, NYC (organized by Joanne Greenbaum); Waterhouse & Dodd Gallery, NYC; O’Flaherty’s, NYC; UT Knoxville, TN and the Irwin J. Miller School of Architecture, Columbus, IN.
+Heidenheimer was a printmaking resident at St. Mary's College of Maryland’s Artist House in 2024.
+She was also a Janet Sloane Yaddo resident in February 2020 as well as a Yaddo guest in 2016.
+She has also attended residencies at Blue Mountain Center, The Millay Colony and the Virginia Center for the Creative Arts.
+Heidenheimer won a New York Studio School Mercedes Matter Award in 2021 and a Jason McCoy Gallery Drawing Challenge in 2020.
+Her work has been cited in The New York Times.
+It is in collections throughout the United States as well as in Australia.
+Heidenheimer lives and works in New York City and the Hudson Valley.